 My work is supervised by Dr. Alana Tappin, C.Psych.

 As a therapist, I focus on building a strong relationship with you based in openness and collaboration.
 I want to support you to develop skills in order to thrive.
 I believe that lasting, positive change comes from self-awareness and the use of concrete tools to work on your goals.
 I will work with you to understand your emotions, thoughts and actions.
 In therapy, I work using an integrative approach with a wide range of concerns including depression, anxiety, trauma, anger, emotional dysregulation, self-esteem, life transitions, and interpersonal relationships.
 I have great interest and experience in working with concerns of diversity, improving family relationships, parenting support, interpersonal relationships, anxiety, and depression.
-I am currently a Master of Psychology candidate at Adler Graduate Professional School, and my work is supervised by Dr. Alana Tappin.
+I hold a Master of Psychology degree from the Adler Graduate Professional School, and my work is supervised by Dr. Alana Tappin.

 Susie Schafer, H.B.A., MPsy.